rprops/PhenoFlow/README.md

 ```
 ![pcoa example](https://cloud.githubusercontent.com/assets/19682548/17302990/bc8d877a-57ec-11e6-8709-4f5d5dfee679.png)

 <p align="justify">It is often also useful to know the exact cell densities of your sample.
 This is performed by the following code.
-Additionally it quantifies the amount of High Nucleic Acid (HNA) and Low Nucleic Acid (LNA) bacteria as defined by <a href="http://www.sciencedirect.com/science/article/pii/S0043135413008361">Prest et al. (2013)</a>.</p>
+Additionally it quantifies the amount of High Nucleic Acid (HNA) and Low Nucleic Acid (LNA) bacteria as defined by <a href="http://www.sciencedirect.com/science/article/pii/S0043135413008361">Prest et al. (2013)</a>.
+Be aware that the <code>filter</code> function has conflicts with the filter function from the <code>dplyr</code> package.</p>

 <p align="justify"><b>Warning: the HNA/LNA partition is only valid for data gathered on a BD C6 Accuri flow cytometer.
 For other flow cytometers the threshold (FL1-H = 20 000) should be adjusted according to the appropriate reference samples.</b></p>